tooyangski/tickets-ms/README.md

 Must be in frontend folder
 To run the frontend only

+# npm run client
+Must be in ROOT directory
+To run the frontend from root

+# npm start
+Must be in ROOT directory
+To run the backend from root

 # npm run server
 Must be in backend folder
 To run the backend only